Gurindji Kriol language: Verb phrase

 The verb phrase consists of a tense auxiliary1 followed by a modal auxiliary2 and the main verb3.
 The auxiliary verbs are derived from Kriol and the main verb can come from either Gurindji or Kriol:

-"His mother had to get him."

 Gurindji Kriol distinguishes between past (bin) and present tense (zero-marked for nouns, -m for pronouns) and marks future time using a potential marker (garra) which is also used to express obligation.
 Many of the auxiliaries also have reduced forms which attach to subject pronouns, such as ai-rra > ai garra 'I will'.

 Bound verbal morphology is also predominantly Kriol-derived.